Scarring in classical chaotic dynamics with noise

 \textit{Origin of classical scars.} We now examine the local action of the classical Perron-Frobenius operator~(\ref{PF}) on phase-space densities, in order to gain some insight on the mechanism behind classical scarring in uniformly hyperbolic systems such as the cat map:

 where $J_{ij}^t(\ypt)=\frac{\partial_i f^t(\ypt)}{\partial y_j}$ is the Jacobian of the flow.
 Now restrict the analysis to the unstable manifold, where densities are stretched and squished.
-If the map is 2D, the unstable manifold is a 1D curve characterized by an arc length $s(\ypt)$, and densities are mapped like
+If the map is 2D, the unstable manifold is a 1D curve characterized by an arc length $s(\ypt)$, and we indicate the restricted dynamics with $f_u(s)$, the corresponding evolution operator with ${\cal{L}}^t_u$, and a density on the manifold with $\rho_u(s)$.
+The mapping takes the form

-Here we call $\Lambda_u(\ypt,t)$ finite-time Lyapunov exponent of the map $f^t(\xpt)$, that expresses the rate of exponential divergence of nearby trajectories within the time~$t$.
+where $\Lambda(\ypt,t)$ is the finite-time Lyapunov exponent~\cite{fuji83} of the map $f^t(\xpt)$, that is the rate of exponential divergence of nearby trajectories within the time~$t$.
+The last equality in Eq.~(\ref{unst_ev}) stems from the fact that the expanding rate of $f_u(s)$ is the stability multiplier of $f(\mathbf{x})$.
 On the other hand, assume that the relaxation of $\rho(\ypt)$ towards equilibrium is well described by a truncation of the expansion~(\ref{Lexp}), whose slowest-decaying term is almost entirely supported on the unstable manifold:

-Since the evolution~(\ref{unst_ev}) of a density on the unstable manifold does not depend on the initial condition $\rho_u(s)$, we infer that $\Lambda_u(\ypt_1,t)>\Lambda_u(\ypt_2,t)\Rightarrow |\phi_1(\ypt_1)|<|\phi_1(\ypt_2)|$, and thus in general the probability density of the second eigenfunction of the spectrum along the unstable manifold is ruled by the finite-time Lyapunov exponent: the lesser instability, the higher the (magnitude of the) density~\cite{HaynVann05,ThiffLect08,Haller15}.
+Since the evolution~(\ref{unst_ev}) of a density on the unstable manifold does not depend on the initial condition $\rho_u(s)$, we infer that $\Lambda(\ypt_1,t)>\Lambda(\ypt_2,t)\Rightarrow |\phi_1(\ypt_1)|<|\phi_1(\ypt_2)|$, and thus in general the probability density of the second eigenfunction of the spectrum along the unstable manifold is ruled by the finite-time Lyapunov exponent: the lesser instability, the higher the (magnitude of the) density~\cite{HaynVann05,ThiffLect08,Haller15}.
 As it can be inferred from Eq.~(\ref{exp2terms}), the Lyapunov exponent is to be evaluated over a time $t\simeq\gamma_1^{-1}$, thus of the order of the decay time of the eigenfunction $\phi_1(\mathbf{x})$.
 Densities stretch out along the unstable manifold, while they are contracted along the stable manifold.
 Asymptotically, the compression makes them infinitesimally thin, but noise counters that effect, and fattens densities along the unstable manifold.
 As a result, scarring also becomes apparent by visual inspection.

 Figure~\ref{LyapDemo} supports this hypothesis: the second eigenfunction of the noisy Perron-Frobenius operator is shown for the perturbed cat map, and it is localized along the unstable manifold that emanates from the origin.
 On the other hand, the numerically computed phase-space distribution of the finite-time Lyapunov exponent displays a suppression pattern that nearly overlaps with the scar.